dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Arduino-Tracker.md

 <a name="setup-debug" />
 #### 4.1 Setup debugging

-The SnowPlow Arduino Tracker can have debug logging switched on at compile time if you are having problems debugging your SnowPlow event tracking.
+You can switch on debug logging for the SnowPlow Arduino Tracker if you are having problems debugging your SnowPlow event tracking.

-The setting to change in your copy of `SnowPlowTracker.cpp` is near the top of the file:
+This is a compile time setting, found near the top of your copy of `SnowPlowTracker.cpp`:

 ```c++
 #define LOG_LEVEL   0x00 // Change to 0x03 for debugging